caiosbrl7/caiosbrl7/README.md

 ###

-<p align="left">My name is Caio and I'm an electrical engineering student from Brazil 🇧🇷 </p>
+<p align="left">My name is Caio and I'm an Electrical Engineering student from Brazil 🇧🇷</p>

 ###